-Explore the world around you and experience new sights, sounds, tastes and smells, this will keep your mind stimulated, which allows the synapses in your brain to think in new ways, thus thinking of new creative ideas!
-By travelling you’ll allow yourself to experience new cultures and different ways of life, helping you to channel ideas that you may never have thought of before.
+Explore the world around you and experience new sights, sounds, tastes, and smells; this will keep your mind stimulated, which allows the synapses in your brain to think in new ways, thus thinking of new creative ideas!
+By traveling, you’ll allow yourself to experience new cultures and different ways of life, helping you to channel ideas that you may never have thought of before.

 5) Channel your inner child.

 Children seem to have no limits with their creativity so try and take this approach on your next task.
 You may think your ideas aren’t the best, but stop being self-conscious and throw them out there anyway; you never know once your idea is developed, it could be the best thing you’ve ever done.

 Most importantly don’t forget to have fun with your ideas, throw all your energy into your project, and you’ll see a positive and creative result.